Rollins Pass: From the west (near Winter Park)

-The road up the pass (County Road 80) on the western side from Winter Park starts from U.S. Highway 40 in Winter Park and has several sections of angular cobbles and potholes of varying dimensions, some several feet in size.
-The road has a level 2 road maintenance status described as "assigned to roads open for use by high-clearance vehicles" that includes the following attributes: "surface smoothness is not a consideration" and is "not suitable for passenger cars."
+The road up the pass (County Road 80) on the western side from Winter Park starts from U.S. Highway 40 in Winter Park.
+It has several sections of angular cobbles and potholes of varying sizes, some several feet across.
+The road has a level 2 road maintenance status, described as "assigned to roads open for use by high-clearance vehicles," with the following attributes: "surface smoothness is not a consideration" and "not suitable for passenger cars."

 The road is open for 14.4 mi and terminates at the summit's parking area.
-Exactly 0.15 mi before reaching the summit, capable vehicles can turn right onto County Road 80 and continue via Forest Service Road 501.1—this rough road rises above and bypasses the summit for another 1.8 mi before dead-ending overhead Yankee Doodle Lake at Guinn Mountain.
+At 0.15 mi before reaching the summit, capable vehicles can turn right onto County Road 80 and continue via Forest Service Road 501.1—this rough road rises above and bypasses the summit for another 1.8 mi before dead-ending overhead Yankee Doodle Lake at Guinn Mountain.
 No motorized route connects across the Continental Divide.

 The entrance to and lower portion of Rollins Pass is owned by the Arapaho and Roosevelt National Forest; after roughly 1.65 miles, the land transitions to private property belonging to Arrowhead Winter Park Investors, LLC and the Denver, City & County Board of Water Commissioners, known more commonly as Denver Water.
-Shortly after the ghost town of Arrow and several miles before the Ranch Creek Wye, the land ownership transitions back to the Arapaho and Roosevelt National Forest where it remains uninterrupted up to and including the summit and surrounding areas.
+Shortly after the ghost town of Arrow and several miles before the Ranch Creek Wye, the land ownership transitions back to the Arapaho and Roosevelt National Forest, where it remains uninterrupted up to and including the summit and surrounding areas.